inabikarilibrary/inalib/inapedia/players/brazilian/hikky.md

 # Hikky

 Hikky is a Brazilian :brazil: player, maining Chain and Hybrid.
 She is known for her unorthodox playstyle and strategies.
+She is currently the most decorated player in the Brazilian [Backdraft](../../tournaments/lemonade/bdmain.md) tournament series with a total of 5 first place victories.

 She is also a prominent leader and content creator in the Brazilian community.

 ## Achievements